ConnectedLib/course-in-a-box/modules/capacity/_posts/2001-03-01-capacity-at-any-size.md

 ### Leveraging Gotham’s Strengths to Overcome Challenges

-Teen library staff across the system have knowledge of connected learning yet feel siloed from other departments in the library and think that if they had better connections they could leverage those in support of bringing in mentors and coaches to teen services - either staff members or those in the community who non-teen staff have connections and relationships with.
+Teen library staff across the system have knowledge of connected learning yet feel siloed from other departments in the library and think that if they had better connections they could leverage those in support of bringing in mentors and coaches to teen services - either staff members or those in the community with whom non-teen staff have connections and relationships.
 Teen staff also recognize if they are able to build relationships with staff in other departments in the system there will be more capacity to design and implement teen services with impact.

 ## Mid-Sized Suburban Library: Sunnydale Library